Skip to content

 Working with over 300 clients, it’s interesting that only a handful had trouble realizing when the story was complete.

-They’d want to add this or add that, not realizing less with young readers is more.
+They’d want to add this or add that, not realizing that less is more with young readers.

 Overall, though, the majority of my clients overthink at the sentence level.